Start-VBRCDPReplicaFailback

 Datastore

 Specifies the datastore.
-The cmdlet will perform failback of CDP replica to an original VM that is located on this datastore.
+The cmdlet will perform failback of the CDP replica to a VM that will be recovered to this datastore.

 If not specified, the cmdlet will use the datastore that is set as default for the target host.